QuiltMC/rfcs/rfc/0001-rfc-process.md

 When you are ready to submit an RFC, the process will work as follows:

 - Fork the RFC git repository
-- Copy `0000-template.md` to `0000-my-suggestion.md` (change `my-feature` to a
+- Copy `0000-template.md` to `0000-my-suggestion.md` (replace `my-suggestion`
-  descriptive name for your RFC).
+  with a descriptive name for your RFC).
 Don't change the number yet; you will replace the `0000` with your pull request number from GitHub once you have submitted the PR.
 - Fill in the template.
 This should be done with care and effort.
 You are making a major suggestion for a change to the project &ndash; take it seriously.